greentoss/react-test-tasks/README.md

 # react_test_tasks
-some of my learning react test task and not only react, html/css/js, viorstka
+some of my learning react test task and not only react, html/css/js, teplates